open-gluck/.github/profile/README.md

 ## Compatible Apps

+*Stars indicates full support of OpenGlück.*

-The [OpenGlück server](https://github.com/open-gluck/opengluck-server) is a small piece of software, that's agnostic of which CGM, blood glucose reader, closed loop system or any of your hardware.
+The ⭐️ [OpenGlück server](https://github.com/open-gluck/opengluck-server) is a small piece of software, that's agnostic of which CGM, blood glucose reader, closed loop system or any of your hardware.
 Instead, if relies on two things:
 - its exhaustive API to import and retrieve data;
 - its convenient webhooks feature to support for plug-ins to react when things happen (like a new reading, a new insulin shot is recorded, etc.)

-Below is a list of supported software:
+Below is a list of supported software.

-- [our own OpenGlück app](https://github.com/open-gluck/opengluck-ios) to provide readings, graphs, widgets and complications (supports iOS 17, watchOS 10, macOS Sonoma, or above);
+- ⭐️ [our own OpenGlück app](https://github.com/open-gluck/opengluck-ios) to provide readings, graphs, widgets and complications (supports iOS 17, watchOS 10, macOS Sonoma, or above);

-- [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) is supported with the following pull request that you need to apply.
+- ⭐️ [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) is supported with the following pull request that you need to apply.

 # FAQ